msuero-alt/data-analytics-portfolio/superstore-sales-analysis/README.md

 ---

-## Relevant Skills for Business Roles   ✅ ADD IT HERE
+## Relevant Skills for Business Roles

 - Data cleaning and validation
 - Handling customer and transaction records